LeinAd2k/daemon-guard/README.md

   * `port`: The port on which the HTTP API server listens requests.
 If not specified the Guardian will not listen for incoming requests.
 * `pool`
   * `notify`
-    * `url`: The URL of the Conceal Guardian Pool.
+    * `url`: The URL of the  Pool.
 The Guardian is sending its data to pool for public listing.
     * `interval`: The interval in seconds in which the data is being sent to pool.

 ## Running